Doubly Fair Parity Games: Introduction

 In this context, \emph{fairness} has been adopted as a notion to abstractly model known characteristics of the involved components in a very concise manner. \emph{Fairness assumptions} have been used in model checking \cite{AminofBK04} and scheduler synthesis for the classical AMBA arbiter \cite{NirGR1} or shared resource management \cite{CAFMR13}.
 Notably, fairness assumptions have also gained attention in cyber-physical system design \cite{thistle1998control,NOL17,MajumdarMallikSchmuckSoudjani24} and robot motion planning \cite{DIRS18,AGR20}.
 In all these applications, fairness is used as an \emph{assumption} that the synthesized (or verified) component can rely on.
 In particular, if these assumptions are modelled by \emph{transition fairness} over a two-player game arena\footnote{Whenever we interpret players in a one-sided manner as environment and system, we choose the environment player as the $\forall$-player, as we need to take all possible environment moves into account.
-Similarly, the system is the $\exists$-player in this scenario.} $(V_\forall,V_\exists,E)$ -- i.e., by a set of fair \emph{environment} moves $E_f\subseteq E$ (i.e., with $V_\forall$ as their domain) that need to be taken infinitely often if the source vertex is seen infinetely often along a play -- the resulting synthesis games can be solved efficiently \cite{banerjee2022fast,sauglam2023solving}.
+Similarly, the system is the $\exists$-player in this scenario.} $(V_\forall,V_\exists,E)$ -- i.e., by a set of fair \emph{environment} moves $E_f\subseteq E$ (i.e., with $V_\forall$ as their domain) that need to be taken infinitely often if the source node is seen infinetely often along a play -- the resulting synthesis games can be solved efficiently \cite{banerjee2022fast,sauglam2023solving}.

 While most existing work has only looked at fairness as an \emph{assumption} to weaken the opponent in the synthesis game, all mentioned applications also naturally allow for scenarios where multiple components with intrinsically fair behavior are interacting with each other in a non-trivial manner.
 For example, the ability of a concurrent process to eventually free a shared resource might depend on how fair re-allocation is implemented in other threads.
-On an abstract level, the formal reasoning about such scenarios requires to understand how the interactive decision making of two dependent processes is influenced by intrinsic fairness constraints imposed on their decisions.
-Algorithmically, these synthesis questions require fairness restrictions on both players in a game, i.e., do not restrict the domain of fair moves $E_f$ to one player only.
+On an abstract level, the formal reasoning about such scenarios requires to understand how intrinsic fairness influences the reactive decision making of dependent processes.
+Algorithmically, such synthesis questions can be addressed by allowing fairness restrictions on both players in a game.
 We refer to such games simply as \emph{fair games}.